centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 _`HOSTDURATION`                A string indicating the amount of time that the host has spent in its current state.
 Format is "XXh YYm ZZs", indicating
                                hours, minutes and seconds.
 _`HOSTDURATIONSEC`             A number indicating the number of seconds that the host has spent in its current state.
-_`HOSTDOWNTIME`                A number indicating the current "downtime depth" for the host.
-If this host is currently in a period of
-                               :ref:`scheduled downtime <scheduled_downtime>`, the value will be greater than zero.
-If the host is not currently in a period of downtime, this value will be zero.
 _`HOSTPERCENTCHANGE`           A (floating point) number indicating the percent state change the host has undergone.
 Percent state change is used by the
                                :ref:`flap detection <flapping_detection>` algorithm.
 _`LASTHOSTCHECK`               This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at which a check of the host was